dlao2/xa-gatsby-netlify/content/events.md

   <li class="py-3 text-xl">- <b>XAlive Gathering</b> -<br>Come join us for a time of worship, prayer and fellowship!
 Join us as we seek the Lord together!<br> Every Wednesday Night @ 7 PM in Union 3206 <br>

   On March 30th we are hosting a moderated Q&A between current graduate student Parker and alumnus Stephen about their friendship and their time in Chi Alpha.
-You don't want to miss their impactful story of a deep friendship that changed them and our ministry!
+You don't want to miss their impactful story of a deep friendship that changed them and our ministry!<br>

+  Our last XAlive for the semester is set for April 6th!
+Join us for worship, fellowship, and teaching as we wrap up our year.

   <br>